About the UHV Here For You Campaign

 - Sexual Harassment & Assault Prevention with a focus on advanced training for upperclassmen and women to set the tone for consent for incoming students.

-- Active Bystander training to prevent violence, bullying and exploitation.
+- Active Bystander training poster and digital resources to prevent violence, bullying, and exploitation (training on request).

-- Substance Abuse Awareness activities for students with focus on residential training.
+- Substance Abuse Awareness activities for students with a focus on residential training.

 Spotlight on Campus events in September!

-- The Power of Hope with white flag decorations and discussion in University West, The Spot from 9am-noon.
+- The Power of Hope with white flag decorations and discussion,

-- World Suicide Prevention Day Panel on September 10 in University North, Walker Auditorium from 6-7:30pm. featuring alumni and community leaders.
+- World Suicide Prevention Day Panel featuring alumni and community leaders,

-- Keepin’ it Real on September 12 in University North, Walker Auditorium from 6:30- 8:00pm. featuring discussion with UHV students.
+- Keepin’ it Real featuring a discussion with UHV students,

 October: Domestic Violence Awareness Month and Disability Awareness Month